What all would you need to master the Composition techniques that will improve your photos?

-As of now I am sure that you know in all the above composition techniques, we capture the moments that the human eye sees, but ignore.
+As of now, I am sure that you know in all the above composition techniques, we capture the moments that the human eye sees, but ignores.
 One such thing is motion too.
-In the above image by dimonblr, the motion of the cyclist has enhanced the view.
+In the above image by Dimonblr, the motion of the cyclist has enhanced the view.
 Moreover, the standing cyclist look might have made the frame a bit fake but the motion blur has given it authenticity.

 24. Go all In

-The golden triangle, rule of third, pattern, textures and all the above mentioned are some great composition techniques that can improve your photos drastically.
+The golden triangle, rule of third, pattern, textures, and all the above-mentioned are some great composition techniques that can improve your photos drastically.
 Speaking of which, I would also like to remind you that these aren’t the rules that bind you.
 Rather, these are guidelines that can help find new angles and features to your image.
-We highly recommended to read this article How to Start a Photography Business.
+We highly recommended reading this article How to Start a Photography Business.